 The mountain pass (2,457m) can be reached either from Arc 2000 (Arcabulle chairlift) or Arc 1800 (Transarc télécabine).

-The pass offers great views of the Mont Blanc and the Vanoise peaks (Grande Casse, Grande Motte, Sommet de Bellecôte).
+The pass offers spectacular views of the Mont Blanc and the Vanoise peaks (Grande Casse, Grande Motte, Sommet de Bellecôte).
 There is a signed discovery path interspersed with information panels along the way.
-If you’re up for it (and don’t fear vertigo) you can walk up to the Aiguille Grive (2,732m).
+If you’re up for it (and don’t fear vertigo), you can walk up to the Aiguille Grive (2,732m).

-The view is amazing.
+The view is fantastic.
 Below, the Tarentaise Valley and Bourg-Saint-Maurice.
-In front of you the Beaufortain mountains and the Mont Blanc.
+In front of you are the Beaufortain mountains and the Mont Blanc.

 Ascending the Aiguille Rouge